 1. Fight Erectile Dysfunction (and Heart Disease)

 Erectile dysfunction is a sign of narrowed arteries throughout the body, including to the penis, and can be an indication of heart disease.
-One recent meta-analysis of 25 studies found that men with ED have a 59% higher risk of coronary heart disease or atherosclerosis, a 34% higher risk of stroke, and a 33% higher risk of dying from any cause, compared with men without symptoms of ED.
+A meta-analysis of 25 studies found that men with ED have a 59% higher risk of coronary heart disease or atherosclerosis, a 34% higher risk of stroke, and a 33% higher risk of dying from any cause, compared with men without symptoms of ED.

 But a healthful plant-based diet can help unblock arteries, improving blood flow to the heart and brain, as well as to the penis.
 In fact, a plant-based diet is associated with reduced risk of erectile dysfunction, according to research recently published in the Journal of Urology.
 Previous research has found that men with the highest intakes of anthocyanins, flavones, and flavanones—compounds found in fruits such as strawberries, apples, blueberries, and citrus—lowered their risk for ED by 14% when compared to those who consumed the least.